cooperka/react-native-immutable-list-view/README.md

 `ImmutableListView` is an efficient `ListView` for React Native.

-It easily integrates with [Immutable](https://facebook.github.io/immutable-js/) data to give you faster performance and less headaches.
+It easily integrates with [Immutable](https://facebook.github.io/immutable-js/) data to give you faster performance 🐎  and less headaches 🤕

 ## Motivation